Destiny in Her Hands

 Destiny in Her Hands (断掌的女人) is a Malaysian/Singaporean television drama series and the 21st co-production of MediaCorp TV and ntv7.
 It is also the first production by MediaCorp Studios Malaysia Sdn Bhd.
 It stars Jeanette Aw, Steve Yap & Ernest Chong as casts of this series.
 The ntv7 anniversary blockbuster was scheduled to air from every Monday to Thursday, at 10:00pm on Malaysia's ntv7.
-This drama will be broadcast on Mediacorp Channel 8 from April 2012, at 7pm every weeknight.
+This drama was also broadcast on Mediacorp Channel 8 from April 2012, at 7pm every weeknight.

 This is the 17th Mediacorp drama to be filmed in 16:9 HDTV although being aired in 4:3 SDTV on ntv7.

 Synopsis

 This is a story about a lady who was born with broken lines on both her palms.
 It seems according to Chinese cultural beliefs, if a person is born with broken lines on his/her palms, especially if the person is a female, she would face a life of extreme hardship and bad luck.

 The story begins with the main character Luo Jin Yu (Jeanette Aw) was born to a fried mee hoon seller mother and a gambling addict father.
-She was born at the backstage of a Cantonese opera travelling troupe that was coincidentally was in town for a performance.
+She was born at the backstage of a Cantonese opera travelling troupe that was coincidentally in town for a performance.
 Jin Yu's mother was devastated to find out her firstborn daughter was born with broken lines on both of her palms.
 She had wanted to abandon Jin Yu but an opera performer who found her at the backstage had advised her to instead bring up her daughter as best as she could.

 Life proved to be incredibly a long and hard journey for Jin Yu as she experienced indescribable hardships and challenges in life right into her adult life.
 Adding more misery to her life were the births of her three younger brothers and one younger sister, where her mother favoured them over her as the eldest child in the family.

-Jin Yu was denied the basic right to education although she was an above average an conscientious student, she had to stop schooling and was forced to work in a factory at the age of 15 to support her family due severe poverty.
+Jin Yu was denied the basic right to education although she was an above average and conscientious student, she had to stop schooling and was forced to work in a factory at the age of 15 to support her family due severe poverty.
 After she married a colleague working at the same factory, she later discovered that she has the talent for writing and she decided to venture into it to earn extra income to support herself and her family.
 However, her husband was never supportive of her ventures to keep their family financially afloat.